Obavnik Kommander Zerkova & Reaver Guard

 Feat : Arcane Convergence

-Each friendly Faction model in CTRL range can immediately cast one spell for free.
+Each friendly Faction model in CTRL range can immediately cast one spell or perform a special action for free.

 - Target model/unit cannot be the target of enemy spells/upkeeps.
 Also, any upkeep spells and animi on the target immediately expire.

 - Occult Whispers - For one round Faction models in Zerkova's CTRL gain an extra die on magic attack rolls.

 - RFP a friendly Faction warrior model within the caster's CTRL range.
 Each warjack in the caster's CTRL range and battlegroup gains 1 focus point.
 Can only be cast once per turn.